bids-standard/bids-specification/src/99-appendices/11-qmri.md

 <<Parameters that are constant across files in the (parent) file collection>>

-"MagneticFieldStrength”: "3”,
+"MagneticFieldStrength": "3",
-"Manufacturer”: "Siemens”,
+"Manufacturer": "Siemens",
-"ManufacturerModelName”: "TrioTim”,
+"ManufacturerModelName": "TrioTim",
-"InstitutionName”: "xxx”,
+"InstitutionName": "xxx",
-"PulseSequenceType”: "SPGR”,
+"PulseSequenceType": "SPGR",
-"PulseSequenceDetails”: "Information beyond the sequence type that identifies specific pulse sequence used (VB version, if not standard, Siemens WIP XXX ersion ### sequence written by xx using a version compiled on mm/dd/yyyy/)”, "RepetitionTimeExcitation": "35",
+"PulseSequenceDetails": "Information beyond the sequence type that identifies specific pulse sequence used (VB version, if not standard, Siemens WIP XXX ersion ### sequence written by xx using a version compiled on mm/dd/yyyy/)", "RepetitionTimeExcitation": "35",
 "EchoTime": "2.86",
 "SliceThickness": "5",